ycbencheng/candidate-test/README.md

-# Rails Code Challenge - Simple News Application
+# Candidate Test - Simple News Application

 To get started please fork this project and carefully read the following instructions.